 API Security Checklist

-It Is, as mentioned below:
+It is, as mentioned below:

 • Authentication and Authorization